Marlins vs. Cardinals Player Props Betting Odds

-Bookmakers have set player props for Luis Arraez, Paul Goldschmidt and others when the Miami Marlins host the St. Louis Cardinals at LoanDepot park on Wednesday at 6:40 PM ET.
+Player prop betting options for Luis Arraez, Paul Goldschmidt and others are available in the Miami Marlins-St. Louis Cardinals matchup at LoanDepot park on Thursday, starting at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!